|

 Panel determines in an exceptional case to redact portions of its

-decision. k.
+k.
 Availability of Court Proceedings.

 The mandatory administrative proceeding requirements set forth in